In this article:

 From Hay to Lush Spring Grass

-1. Disruption of Gut Flora
+1. Disruption of the Gut Flora

 2. Production of Endotoxins

 When horses are abruptly switched to protein and carbohydrate-rich grass, many of these carbohydrates can pass through the small intestine without being fully digested.
 Once in the large intestine, these undigested carbohydrates are fermented by the bacteria present there, leading to acidification of the intestinal environment and the death of healthy gut flora.
-The decay products of these dead bacteria, known as endotoxins, enter the bloodstream and can trigger systemic inflammatory responses that affect not only the digestive tract but the entire organism.
+The breakdown products of these dead bacteria, known as endotoxins, enter the bloodstream and can trigger systemic inflammatory reactions that affect not only the digestive tract but the entire organism.

-2. Risk of Laminitis
+3. Risk of Laminitis

-How Can Zeolite Help with Grazing?
+How can Zeolite help with grazing?

 Zeolite can play an important role in feeding pastured horses by helping to mitigate some of the risks associated with the transition from hay to fresh pasture grass.
-Here are the main benefits of zeolite in relation to diet change:
+Here are the main benefits of zeolite in relation to feed change:

 1. Binding of Excess Fructans

-2. Stabilization of Gut Flora
+2. Stabilization of the Gut Flora

 3. Reduction of Toxin Release